CoryGM/wows-battle-tracker-downloads/README.md

 - [Warranty](#warranty)
 - [Credits](#credits)

+## .NET 7.0 Runtime

+This agent requires the .NET 7.0 runtime on the target computer.
+If you do not already have it, you will be prompted d during the installation of the service.
+Simply download the installer and follow the instructions.

 ## Installation

 To install this project, you will need to download the latest version of the installer from below on this page.